usagi-coffee/pg_chainsync/README.md

 ## Demo

-You can check out how the extension work in action by running the development docker-compose file with `docker compose` or `podman compose`.
+You can check out how the extension work in action by running the development docker-compose file with `docker compose` or `podman compose`, you can find the example in `dev/dev.sql` file.

 First build the extension with `cargo pgrx package` then run the docker compose command, it will run the database, run the extension and listen for some events that get sent by erc20 container.

-Volumes to adjust in `docker-compose.yml` if compiled paths are different, your pg_config should point to Postgresql 16.
+Volumes to adjust in `docker-compose.yml` if compiled paths are different, your `pg_config` should point to your Postgres 17, keep in mind these paths will vary depending on your `pg_config`

 ```
-- ./target/release/pg_chainsync-pg17/usr/lib64/pgsql/pg_chainsync.so:/usr/lib/postgresql/16/lib/pg_chainsync.so:z
+- ./target/release/pg_chainsync-pg17/usr/lib64/pgsql/pg_chainsync.so:/usr/lib/postgresql/17/lib/pg_chainsync.so:z
 - ./target/release/pg_chainsync-pg17/usr/share/pgsql/extension/pg_chainsync.control:/usr/share/postgresql/16/extension/pg_chainsync.control:z
 - ./target/release/pg_chainsync-pg17/usr/share/pgsql/extension/pg_chainsync--0.0.0.sql:/usr/share/postgresql/16/extension/pg_chainsync--0.0.0.sql:z
 ```